Back Pain in Children

 Back pain can range in severity from mild to severe.
 If it is accompanied by weight loss, fever, trouble walking, numbness, weakness, leg pain or bowel or bladder problems, the child should receive medical attention.

-What are back pain in children care options?
+What are the care options for back pain in children?

 For the most common cases of back pain, relief can usually be found with a combination of rest, pain-relieving medications and changing the offending activity.
 Hot compresses can also help, as well as stretches and exercises to strengthen the back.
 For more severe back pain, treating the underlying condition should assist with the pain related to the condition.